jaalto/project--shell-script-performance-and-portability/README.md

 - If you run scripts on many small files, set up a RAM disk and copy the files to it.
-This can lead to massive speed gains.
+This can lead to significant speed gains.
 In Linux, see [tmpfs](https://en.wikipedia.org/wiki/Tmpfs), which allows you to set a size limit,